dumlutimuralp/antrea-packet-walks/part_c/README.md

 vmware@master:~$
 </code></pre>

-The value of reg0[16] was set to "1" back in L3Forwarding Table #70 (Section 9.7).
-The value of REG1 was set to "0x1" (which is "1" in decimal) also back in L3Forwarding Table #70.
-"1" is the OF Port ID of tunnel0 interface (genev_sys_6081 interface on Linux). **Hence the OVS sends this flow onwards to the tunnel0 interface.**
+The value of reg0[16] in the current flow was set to "1" back in L3Forwarding Table #70 (Section 9.7).
+The value of REG1 in the current flow was set to "0x1" (which is "1" in decimal) also back in L3Forwarding Table #70.
+"1" is the OF Port ID of tunnel0 interface (genev_sys_6081 interface on Linux). **Hence the OVS sends the current flow onwards to the tunnel0 interface.**

 **Note :** The second flow entry in this table obviously drops the flows which do not have their "reg0[16]" register set.